microsoft/vs-streamjsonrpc/doc/general_marshaled_objects.md

 `"call"` | The marshaled object may only be invoked until the containing RPC call completes.
 This value is only allowed when used within a JSON-RPC argument.
 No explicit release using `$/releaseMarshaledObject` is required.
 `"explicit"` | The marshaled object may be invoked until `$/releaseMarshaledObject` releases it. **This is the default behavior when the `lifetime` property is omitted.**

+The `optionalInterfaces` property is an array of integers that MAY be included to specify that the marshaled object implements additional known interfaces, where each array element represents one of these interfaces.
+Each element is expected to add to some base functionality that is assumed to be present for this object even if `optionalInterfaces` were omitted.
+These integers MUST be within the range of a signed, 32-bit integer.
+Each element in the array SHOULD be unique.
+A receiver MUST NOT consider order of the integers to be significant, and MUST NOT assume they will be sorted.

 ### Marshaling an object

 Consider this example where `SomeMethod(int a, ISomething b, int c)` is invoked with a marshaled object for the second parameter: